jakob-zapanta/jakob-zapanta.github.io/_projects/materials_and_manufacturing.md

 ## Final Assembly

+To assembly everything together, the stripes of scalres were first sewn onto the glove fingers.
+Next, we took the knuckle and handplate assembly and riveted it directly to the glove, using the two holes we punched at the top of the knuckle piece.
+We also riveted the special thumb piece to the glove.
+Finally, we drilled holes in the four corners of the vambrace, and used the holes at the wrist-side of it to attach it to the bottommost hand plate using screws, nuts, and washers.
+This not only gave it slightly more freedom to move as compared to the rivets used for the rest of the gauntlet, it also made it so that the vambrace is detachable if the user would prefer to wear just the main gauntlet.
+Finally, we riveted two thin strips of leather to the two holes in the vambrace by the elbow, to act as a strap to hold the armor in place on the arm.

+Final Product:
 <swiper-container keyboard="true" navigation="true" pagination="true" pagination-clickable="true" pagination-dynamic-bullets="true" rewind="true" space-between=30 Slides-per-view-auto="true" Grab-cursor="true" zoomable="true">
   <swiper-slide>{% include figure.liquid loading="eager" path="assets/img/gauntlet/final_gauntlet.JPG" class="img-fluid rounded zoomable z-depth-1" %}</swiper-slide>
   <swiper-slide>{% include figure.liquid loading="eager" path="assets/img/gauntlet/gauntlet_underside.jpeg" class="img-fluid rounded z-depth-1" %}</swiper-slide>